stoneMo/EZ-VSL/README.md

 ## Model Zoo

+We release several models pre-trained with EZ-VSL with the hope that other researchers might also benefit from them.

 | Method |    Train Set   |     Test Set    |     CIoU     |  AUC  | url | args |
 |:------:|:--------------:|:---------------:|:------------:|:-----:|:---:|:----:|
 | EZ-VSL |   Flickr 10k   | Flickr SoundNet |     81.93    | 62.58 | [model]() | [script]() |